SNodeC/snode.c/README.md

 ### Configuration via the Command Line

-Each application as such gets a set of command line options which control the behavior of the application in general.
-An overview of those option can be printed on screen by adding `--help` or `--help-all` on the command line.
+Each *application* as such gets a set of command line options which control the behavior of the application in general.
+An overview of those option can be printed on screen by adding `--help` on the command line.

 #### Application Configuration